 - Confusing editor experience.
 I don’t know anyone who likes it!

-See below for a real-world comparisons between the 2 actually used options – structural and managed navigation!
+See below for a real-world comparisons between the two most used options – structural navigation and managed navigation!

 Performance difference (measured in SPRequestDuration) between structural navigation and managed navigation

 |Test number||Dozens of sites||Inheritance cut, limited amount of sites||Dozens of sites|

 (Numbers are from a recent customer case, shared anonymously – thanks!)